DMOoF23-Team7-CAT/Project-Team7-Semester3/README.md

 Implements interfaces from the Core layer, providing concrete data access logic using Entity Framework Core.
 It interacts with the database and executes operations defined by the Application layer.

-### Rally.Web

-A frontend web application that interacts with the API layer to display data and submit requests.
-It uses Bootstrap for styling and Razor views for dynamic content rendering.

 ## Design Patterns and Methodologies

 -   **Specification Pattern**: Used in the Core layer for building dynamic queries based on business rules.
 Implemented in `BaseSpecification<T>`.

 -   **Repository Pattern**: Abstracts data access logic, allowing the Application layer to interact with data sources through interfaces.

--   **Dependency Injection (DI)**: Achieves loose coupling between classes and their dependencies, configured in the [Program.cs](file:///Users/trygvebechsgaard/Repoes/Project-Team7-Semester3/src/Rally.Web/Program.cs#1%2C1-1%2C1) files of the API and Web projects.
+-   **Dependency Injection (DI)**: Achieves loose coupling between classes and their dependencies, configured in the [Program.cs] files of the API and Web projects.

 -   **AutoMapper**: Facilitates object mapping between domain entities and DTOs, reducing boilerplate code for transforming data between layers.